-Internship II
+Internship I and II

-- 1. A minimum of 150 hours of direct service work with clients - 2.
-A minimum of 150 hours of indirect service work with clients - 3.
+- 1. A minimum of 240 hours of direct service work with clients across two semesters - 2.
+A minimum of 360 hours of indirect service work with clients across two semesters - 3.
 A minimum of one (1) hour per week of individual or triadic supervision on site - 4.
-A minimum of one-and-a-half (1.5) hours per week supervision on campus or virtually through GoToTraining (or other secure video conferencing media)
+A minimum of one-and-a-half (1.5) hours per week of virtual supervision with practicum instructor